 If your child chooses not to eat food at a meal or snack, that is okay.
 Just remind them that they will need to wait until the next meal or snack to eat again.

-Preparing healthy kids’ snacks shouldn’t require you spending ages cooking or preparing.
-There is no need to use fancy cookie cutters or think up elaborate ways to present your children’s food.
+Preparing healthy kids' snacks shouldn't require you to spend ages cooking or preparing.
+There is no need to use fancy cookie cutters or think up elaborate ways to present your children's food.

-Some of these snacks would need to be modified for younger children due to choking risk.
-(Popcorn is a choking hazard for under-fives, nuts should be finely chopped/crushed and fruits such as grapes and cherry tomatoes should be quartered to avoid choking)
+Please note that some of these snacks would need to be modified for younger children due to choking risk.
+(Popcorn is a choking hazard for under-fives, nuts should be finely chopped/crushed and fruits such as grapes and cherry tomatoes should be quartered to avoid choking.
+Honey should not be offered to under 1s)

 In a nutshell...